marcialwushu/restropective-docusaurus/docs/doc38.md

 **DEZEMBRO 17**

+- Twitter is down for tens of thousands of users in the US and Europe
+- Maruti Suzuki to Focus on Hybrids Instead of All-Electric Cars
+- Alexa should be banned from the bedroom, privacy expert says
+- Google Maps Begins Testing New Design With Full Bottom Bar
+- Kremlin Accidentally Reveals Vladimir Putin Still Uses Windows XP
+- Apple wins patent for under-display Touch ID, already uses tech in MBP 16
+- Tesla is going to deploy a big battery in Alaska to replace fossil-fuel plant
+- Sony’s new Back Button Attachment brings customizable paddles to the DualShock 4
+- Instagram is rolling out an anti-bullying tool that detects offensive captions

 **DEZEMBRO 18**

 **DEZEMBRO 19**

 - [Câmeras MUX e WFI, desenvolvidas pela OPTO S&D, integram o satélite CBERS 04A, a ser lançado dia 20 de dezembro](http://www.defesanet.com.br/space/noticia/35271/Cameras-MUX-e-WFI--desenvolvidas-pela-OPTO-S%26D--integram-o-satelite-CBERS-04A--a-ser-lancado-dia-20-de-dezembro/)
+- Airtel, Vodafone Confirm Data Services Suspended In Parts Of Delhi
+- Facebook is working on its own OS that could reduce its reliance on Android
+- Samsung Galaxy Fold 2 will be clamshell design, leak hints
+- Yamaha Launches New BS-6 Fascino 125 Scooter, Updates MT-15 & R15
+- Snapchat Scan Signs on McDonald’s, Coca-Cola as First Brands
+- Samsung Galaxy S11's Cameras Reportedly Capable of 5X Optical Zoom and 8K Video
+- Tesla Supercharger network reaches 15,000 chargers — still one of its best assets

 **DEZEMBRO 20**